MartinJindra/mjindra.eu/README.md

 sudo dnf install hugo git
 ```

-Clone the repository with the theme as a submodule.
+Clone the repository recursively to use the theme as a submodule.
-Change the current directory it.
+Change the working directory.

 ```
 git clone https://git.derchef.site/derchef/derchef.site.git --recursive